Dintero/Dintero.Checkout.Episerver/README.md

 * Capture
 * Refund and partial refund (on item level)

-NB!
-Do not use Dintero Backoffice for capture and refund, since it is not synced with EpiServer.
+NB!Capture and Refund done in Dintero Backoffice will not update the EPiServer order management.

 ## Integration